A Different Approach to Estate Planning Throughout the Midwest

 Most people want to avoid probate and avoid taxes because of one overriding goal: to reduce all costs – money the family will lose to outsiders – and maximize the net property being delivered to their heirs.
 They want their plan to get their property to their children or other heirs with the lowest “cost” in professional fees and taxes.
 That is one reason we describe our process as “Legacy Planning™.”

 We invite you to become a client of our firm.
 We work throughout the Midwest, with some of the best estate planning minds in the country.
-Please call us to schedule a consultation.
+Please Book a Call and someone from the office will be in touch.